celery/celery/docs/userguide/periodic-tasks.rst

     This can be the number of seconds as an integer, a :class:`~datetime.timedelta`, or a :class:`~celery.schedules.crontab`.
-    You can also define your own custom schedule types, just make sure it supports the :class:`~celery.schedules.schedule` interface.
+    You can also define your own custom schedule types, by extending the interface of :class:`~celery.schedules.schedule`.

 * ``args``